telefonicaid/fiware-sth-comet/README.md

 - STH_HOST: The host where the STH server will be started.
 Optional.
 Default value: "localhost".
 - STH_PORT: The port where the STH server will be listening.
 Optional.
 Default value: "8666".
 - LOG_LEVEL: The logging level of the messages.
 Messages with a level equal or superior to this will be logged.
+Accepted values are: "debug", "info", "warn" and "error".
 Optional.
 Default value: "info".
 - LOG_TO_CONSOLE: A flag indicating if the logs should be sent to the console.
 Optional.
 Default value: "true".
 - LOG_TO_FILE: A flag indicating if the logs should be sent to a file.
 Optional.
 Default value: "true".
 - LOG_FILE_MAX_SIZE_IN_BYTES: Maximum size in bytes of the log files.
 If the maximum size is reached, a new log file is created incrementing